turkanamammadova/terraform-gcp-team3/README.md

 7. Run `terraform init`, `terraform apply` commands to create the services in GCP
 8. Go Gcloud and check if resources are created properly
 9. Use public IP for the instance and see if you are able to load the wordpress
+10. Use `mysql -u mammadova -h 35.196.102.47 -p team3db` command to connect from your VM machine to your database instance

+At this point, your wordpress should be UP and RUNNIN!!!
+YAAAAYYY!
+Note: Go to wordpress backend and customize your web page